5 Ways Kids’ Collections Build Lifelong Skills

 - Record and categorize collection pieces with a Graphing Grid (Small Squares) or Graphing Grid (1 ½ Inch Squares) Wipe-Off® Chart

-- Chart similarities and differences within your collectin using a Venn Diagram Chart Free Printable or Venn Diagram Wipe-Off® Chart
+- Chart similarities and differences within your collection using a Venn Diagram Wipe-Off® Chart

 - Write on Wipe-Off® surface charts with Wipe-Off® Markers